 To begin, we ask that you take time to read through The Hospital Liaison Volunteer role and how we support you PowerPoint, then complete an application form.
 The application form will ask you to demonstrate your suitability for the role.

 The application form will ask for two references, and these will need to be satisfactory before you start volunteering.
 The references can be someone who has known you in a personal or professional capacity for at least two years, but not a family member or close friend.
 We will ask your references to comment on your suitability to be a Hospital Liaison Volunteer.

-Once this has been received, your form will be checked, we will contact your references and then arrange an interview phone call.
+Once this has been received, your form will be checked, we will contact your references and then arrange an interview.

 Before you apply